darousej93/darousej93.github.io/projects/platformer/README.md

 Function Declaration simply define how a function operates - it does not execute the code until a **Function Call** is made.

-Here is an example of a function call to the `createCannon` function:
+Here is an example of a function call to the `create` function:

 ```javascript
 createCannon(400, 200, 1, 2, true);